vatsal28/civic_vision/TERMS_OF_SERVICE.md

 ### 4.1 Credits System
 - Credits are required to generate transformed images (1 credit per generation)
-- New users receive 3 free credits upon account creation
+- New users receive 2 free credits upon account creation (1 for City, 1 for Home)
 - Credits can be purchased through credit packages
 - Credits do not expire